sap-tutorials/Tutorials/tutorials/jam-cloud-login-admin-user-setup/jam-cloud-login-admin-user-setup.md

 Figure 4: Login as the new user

-As you will see from the Login page, the SAP JamStart a new browser window/Incognito window/private browsing session such that you Developer Edition relies on SAP Cloud Platform Identity Authentication as its Identity Provider (IDP) so any additional users you use must have an SAP Cloud Platform Identity Authentication account.
-For this article, I used my SAP details as well as a personal email address to create two users.
+As you will see from the Login page, the SAP Jam developer edition relies on the SAP ID Service as its Identity Provider (IDP) so any additional users must have an SAP Cloud Platform Identity account.

 Once you have entered your credentials, a new user is created in your SAP Jam Developer Edition and you will consume another of the 3 available licenses.
 You can view the users in your environment by navigating to the Users area of the Admin Console.